 - Use the other side pocket for your prepacked bedside caddy (use side pocket for I-Lite and don't forget the tissues), Clip Case, or other foldable storage items.
 Surprise your child with a new book (or two), magazine, trading cards, stickers, jacks -- whatever you think might be a treat - especially if your camp does not allow packages.
 For girls (especially younger campers), send stickers and a sticker album - they love to trade!

 - Consider sending anything glow in the dark.
-It's always fun at lights out time! - You may want to send an inexpensive water-resistant watch to camp.
-It helps the children to manage their schedule.
+It's always fun at lights out time!

 - You can pack Blue Stik (fun tack) to hang pictures.
 Ask if your child wants photos of you or your pets, etc. Sometimes they want them & other years they may not!